English, BA

 All courses taken towards the major must be at or above the 300 level unless otherwise noted.
 Students must complete at least 15 upper-division (numbered 300 and above) credits in the major in residence at UWM.
 The College requires that students attain at least a 2.0 GPA on all credits in the major attempted at UWM.
 In addition, students must attain a 2.0 GPA on all major credits attempted, including any transfer work.

-English majors also must complete one of the following tracks.
-In each track, in their senior year, majors complete a capstone course or senior seminar.
+English majors must choose one of the two following tracks: Open Focus or Creative Writing.
+In their senior year, majors complete a capstone course or senior seminar.
 This course includes one or more in-depth writing assignments or projects that include a research component, which satisfies the research requirement for the L&S degree.

 Tracks